astramarki/blog-generator/implementationTechnical.md

 #### With Content Generation
 - Products can be referenced in contexts
 - Product descriptions enhance AI understanding
+- Product images provide visual reference
-- Images can be used as seed images
+- Product seed images used for AI image generation
 - Links provide additional context

 #### With WordPress Core